sonic-net/SONiC/doc/ip-interface/loopback-action/rif_loopback_action_testplan.md

 4. Verify the loopback action is not changed with show cli command.
 5. Send traffic to do the validation:
    - Verify the traffic will be dropped/forwarded as expected.
-   - The RIF TX_ERR counter will increase on the interface that the loppback action is configured to drop
+   - The RIF TX_ERR counter will increase on the interface that the loopback action is configured to drop
-   - The RIF TX_ERR counter will not increase on the interface that the loppback action is configured to forward
+   - The RIF TX_ERR counter will not increase on the interface that the loopback action is configured to forward

-### Test cases #3 - Verify loopback action is saved after reboot(config reload reboot, fast-reboot), the interface type will cover all the 5 types of ip interface.
+### Test cases #3 - Verify loopback action is saved after reboot(config reload, reboot, fast-reboot, warm-reboot), the interface type will cover all the 5 types of ip interface.
 1. Configure the loopback action on the interface, some to drop, some to forward.
 2. Config save -y
-3. Do reboot randomly(config reload/reboot/fast-reboot)
+3. Do reboot(config reload/reboot/fast-reboot/warm-reboot)
 4. Verify the loopback action is saved correctly with show cli command.
 5. Send traffic to do the validation:
    - Verify the traffic will be dropped as expected.
-   - The RIF TX_ERR counter will increase on the interface that the loppback action is configured to drop
+   - The RIF TX_ERR counter will increase on the interface that the loopback action is configured to drop
-   - The RIF TX_ERR counter will not increase on the interface that the loppback action is configured to forward
+   - The RIF TX_ERR counter will not increase on the interface that the loopback action is configured to forward